 - PLPTH 905 Ecology and Epidemiology of Plant Pathogens (3 credit hours)

-One credit hour of PLPTH 870 Thesis/Dissertation Proposal Seminar must be used for a proposal seminar within the first three semesters of enrollment and a noncredit, public seminar and oral defense is required prior to completion of the graduate program
+One credit hour of PLPTH 870 Thesis/Dissertation Proposal Seminar must be used for a proposal seminar within the first three semesters of enrollment.
+A noncredit, public seminar and oral defense is also required prior to completion of the graduate program.

 At least two additional credit hours of electives must be taken in Plant Pathology courses.

 One of the following, depending upon the option (report or research) selected: